9/11 anniversary: 18 years since terror attack, updated memorial honors first responders who died of illnesses

 NY GOV. CUOMO SIGNS 9/11-RELATED BILL REQUIRING PUBLIC SCHOOLS TO HOLD MOMENT OF SILENCE

-Following the annual reading in Manhattan this morning, the Port Authority -- the owner of the original World Trade Center -- will be holding an interfaith remembrance service at nearby St. Peters’ Church.
+Following the reading ceremny in Manhattan, the Port Authority – the owner of the original World Trade Center – will be holding an interfaith remembrance service at nearby St. Peter’s Church.

-Farther north, the largest free-flying American flag in the world, which weighs 450 pounds and measures 60 by 90 feet, will be greeting drivers on the George Washington Bridge.
-And in the evening, the Tribute in Light beams that emanate from near Ground Zero will be visible up to 60 miles away.
+Farther north, the largest free-flying American flag in the world, which weighs 450 pounds and measures 60 by 90 feet, is greeting drivers on the George Washington Bridge.
+And in the evening, the Tribute in Light beams that emanate from near Ground Zero will continue to be visible up to 60 miles away.

-The 9/11 Memorial Glade, which opened in late May, pays tribute to the more than 2,000 firefighters, police officers, federal agents and other first responders who have died after inhaling toxic fumes during recovery efforts and when clearing rubble at the scene.
+Just steps away from the reflecting pools, the 9/11 Memorial Glade pays tribute to the more than 2,000 firefighters, police officers, federal agents and other first responders who have died after inhaling toxic fumes during recovery efforts and when clearing rubble at the scene.

-The exhibit – just steps away from the reflecting pools -- features six granite monoliths, each weighing 13 to 18 tons, inlaid and bound with strips of World Trade Center steel.
+The exhibit features six granite monoliths, each weighing 13 to 18 tons, inlaid and bound with strips of World Trade Center steel.
 The stones point skyward, crafted to look bruised, not broken, as a testament to the strength of the human spirit after the tragedy, the architects told Fox News earlier this year.

 A STORY OF A FAITH TRANSFORMED IN THE MIDST OF THE 9/11 ATTACKS